 - Momentum for Change on the Ground: Whether short or long term, NSL knows that change cannot happen only through one small program.
 Rather, systemic change comes from a combination of forces that over time, come together to change the context.
 What was once a threat is progressively seen as inevitable.
 The experience of the alums of 2012 who returned home to build their own negotiation program inspired us to institutionalize the Project For Change idea in 2013.
 Even with only a few months testing, we can see that this idea is transformative because it places students in a new story of action from the start.
 They have no time to be victim.
 We are confident that over the next 5 years, our impact will be measured by how many initiatives for change arise from the special PFC training that only NSL offers.
 If the program can point to successful projects led by its alums, we can be assured that we are building the necessary momentum for change on the ground, and can prove NSL’s lasting impact.

-The Right Story for Washington DC to be Hearing: Washington is accustomed to the voices of the senior political leaders from the Middle East speaking to American policy makers, but rarely do they hear the testimony of the younger generation who will ultimately have to take responsibility for the kind of future they want their own children to enjoy.
+It is the Right Story for Washington DC to be Hearing Right Now: Washington is accustomed to the voices of the senior political leaders from the Middle East speaking to American policy makers, but rarely do they hear the testimony of the younger generation who will ultimately have to take responsibility for the kind of future they want their own children to enjoy.
 NSL is committed to ensuring that Washington finally hears these voices.